jdvivar/danielvivar.com/README.md

 ## E-mail/phone buttons are not working

 Lambda functions are used to serve sensitive data, like the phone or e-mail in this case.
-We need to run a separate server specifically for them. [netlify-lambda](https://github.com/netlify/netlify-lambda) will help us with that:
+We need to run a separate server specifically for them. [netlify-lambda](https://github.com/netlify/netlify-lambda) will help us with that.
+Click on the task in the Vue UI or execute the script:
 ```
 npm run lambda:serve
 ```